Introduction

 VP, Solution Strategy Nicola Ayan discusses the challenges of implementing personalization

-When Optimizely conducted a survey of top executives in the marketing industry worldwide, here’s where the respondents noted the biggest challenge areas were:
+When Optimizely surveyed top marketing, ecommerce, and IT executives worldwide, here is where the respondents noted the biggest challenge areas were:

-- 39% say they struggle to implement the program in real-time
+• 39% struggle to implement personalization in real-time

 So, it kind of sounds like many companies are struggling with adopting a proper personalization infrastructure, right?